milen-ale/Capstone/README.md

 # capstone-1

-A website built for a local tech startup
+This a dynamic, two page, responsive website for a eldely charity startup named Mekedoniya Eldedrly Charity.
+The team section on the homepage is displayed dynamically from an array of objects using JavaScript.

 ## Built With